 Benefits of Tax Resident Status in Cyprus

 Cyprus offers low income-tax rates, low social insurance contributions and favourable corporation tax rates.
-Whether under the 60 day or 183 day rule, tax residents have the benefit of a non-domiciled tax scheme, which gives them exemption from tax on any passive income and on income derived from overseas dividends.
+Whether under the 60 day or 183 day rule, tax residents have the benefit of a non-domiciled tax scheme in Cyprus, which gives them exemption from tax on any passive income and on income derived from overseas dividends.
 In addition (and subject to certain exceptions relating to the sale of immovable property in Cyprus) tax residents are exempt from tax on any income deriving from the sale of shares, bonds, debentures and options.

 Cyprus tax residents who subsequently take employment in another country and are earning over 100,000 Euro can still benefit from a 50% discount on income tax provided they were not a tax resident of Cyprus before their employment in Cyprus.